gunnnnii/commplex/readme.md

    * setting autostart will make commplex automatically start the process on startup */ autostart?: boolean;

+  /**
+   * either a string with information about the script, or a path to a markdown file with information about the script */ docs?: string;
 }

 type CommplexConfig = {
+  /**
+   * tells commplex to include scripts from package.json
+   *
+   * defaults to true
+   */
+  includePackageScripts?: boolean
   scripts: {
     [name: string]: Script
   }